rmjordas/awesome-vue/components-and-libraries/ui-components.md

 - [vue2-event-calendar](https://github.com/kitwon/vue2-event-calendar) - An events calendar for Vue2, support customize event items and calendar header.
 - [vue2-datePicker-infinite](https://github.com/leepyng/vue-datepicker-infinite) - An infinite datePicker for Vue2, easy to use and no dependencies.
 - [vue2-slot-calendar](https://github.com/icai/vue2-calendar) - A vue 2 calendar, datepicker component which supported lunar or date event, bootstrap style.
+- [quasar-calendar](https://github.com/stormseed/quasar-calendar) - A vue.js calendar using the Quasar framework that implements monthly, multi-day and agenda views.

 ## Map